BugDiver/taiko-storage/README.md

 ## APIs

-The plugin exposes two variables `local` and `session` which represents to the respective storages.
+The plugin exposes two variables `localStorage` and `sessionStorage` which represents to the respective storages.
 The APIs for both the storage are same and try to very close the the native storage apis.

 ### `setItem(key, value)`